What is Autism?

 Previously, autism was recognized as distinct sub-types, which included autistic disorder, childhood disintegrative disorder, pervasive developmental disorder-not otherwise specified (PDD-NOS) and Asperger syndrome.
 Today these types are now merged into one one diagnosis, which is Autism Spectrum Disorder.

 The most obvious signs and symptoms of autism tend to emerge between the ages of 2 and 3 years of old.
 Jay Nolan Community Services (JNCS) continues to provide support services for children and adults with Autism Spectrum Disorder and other developmental disabilities.
-Early intervention and proven behavioral therapies with an individual with autism can greatly improve developmental success.
-Families, friends and volunteers play an important role in increasing autism awareness and helping people with autism.
+Families, friends and volunteers also play an important role in increasing autism awareness and supporting people with autism.

 Support is a critical element in the process of meeting the needs of the ASD individual.

-Through the cooperation and support of JNCS, both the ASD individual and their loved ones can overcome insurmountable problems.
-JNCS, family members, and the community at large all play an integral role in helping the loved one in attaining their goals.
+Through the cooperation and support of Jay Nolan Community Services, both the ASD individual and their loved ones can overcome insurmountable problems.
+JNCS staff, family members, and the community at large all play an integral role in helping the loved one in attaining their goals.
 Everyone deserves to live a successful and fulfilling life and can with the proper assistance.
 By remaining positive, you can help your loved one decide how they want to live their life.